kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 permalink: ten-tips-to-get-hired-in-a-call-center-this-week/
 author: Kevin Olega
 ---
-I wrote tips in this website to help a few friends look for work in a call center.
+I wrote tips on this website to help a few friends look for work in a call center.

 Later on more people asked me for tips.